 Fifteen inch, ebony & brass, parallel rule signed Watkins & Hill, Charing Cross, London.
 Dates between 1822 & 1856.

 Watkins & Hill, Charing Cross, London 6” ivory rectangular protractor.
-This protractor has the much less common set of scales for navigational use.
+This protractor has the much less common set of scales for dialling or navigational use.
 The diagonal scales have been placed on the front and the bottom half of the reverse has the following scales: CHO, LAT, SIN, INCL MER, TAN, HOU, RUM, SEC, P. It dates between 1822 and 1856 but I feel that it is likely to be from the earlier part of this period because of the scales it has on it.
 The only other protractor I have with this set of scales is in the Jacob & Halse set of 1809/10.

 Elliott & Sons 56 Strand London pantograph.
 Brass with bronze fittings and ivory castors, 36” size, made between 1850 and 1853.
 Elliott & Sons 1851 price list (bound in the 1851 edition of J F Heather’s Treatise on Mathematical Instruments} lists pentagraphs (old spelling) from 5½ to 10 guineas.
 Complete with mahogany box and lead weighted fulcrum but missing tracing point and pencil holder.
 The picture below shows the replicas I have made together with a replacement box fitting, which was also missing.